yxuco/beunit/README.md

     cd beunit
     mvn clean compile

-The Maven build should be successful, and this step also downloads required packages from [Maven Central](http://search.maven.org/)
+The Maven build should be successful, and this step also downloads required packages from the [Maven Central](http://search.maven.org/).

 Before we can test and package this utility, we need to get the BE project [DataTypeDemo](https://github.com/yxuco/DataTypeDemo) running.

 #### DataTypeDemo
-[DataTypeDemo](https://github.com/yxuco/DataTypeDemo) is a BE application that we use to demonstrate the testing framework.
+[DataTypeDemo](https://github.com/yxuco/DataTypeDemo) is a BE application that we use to demonstrate the BE test framework.
 All tests would fail if the DataTypeDemo process is not running.
 So, follow the steps described in [DataTypeDemo](https://github.com/yxuco/DataTypeDemo) to configure and start the BE process.

-## Execute JUnit tests from Eclipse
+## Execute JUnit tests in Eclipse

 You may execute JUnit tests in either a standalone Eclipse, or the TIBCO BusinessEvents Studio.